top of page

 Adults generally need at least seven hours of sleep each night.
 Most are nowhere near that, and it absolutely affects weight.

 Sleep impacts your metabolism and hunger hormones.
-When you do not sleep enough, your circadian rhythm or internal clock is all over the place, throwing off your appetite cues and influencing how your body burns energy.
+When you do not sleep enough, your circadian rhythm or internal clock is disrupted.
+This throws off your appetite cues and influences how your body burns energy.

 Simply put, poor or inconsistent sleep directly causes weight gain or makes weight loss frustratingly slow.